Do Different Tracking Tasks Require Different Appearance Models?: Experiments

 \textbf{(1)} \emph{There is no significant correlation between ``linear probe accuracy'' on ImageNet and overall tracking performance.} The linear probe approach~\cite{zhang2017split} has become a standard way to compare SSL representations.
 In Figure~\ref{fig:correlation}, we plot tracking performance on five tasks (y-axes) against ImageNet top-1 accuracy of 16 different models (x-axes), and report Pearson and Spearman (rank) correlation coefficients.
 We observe that the correlation between ImageNet accuracy and tracking performance is small, \ie the Pearson's $r$ ranges from $-0.38$ to $+0.20$, and Spearman's $\rho$ ranges from $-0.36$ to $+0.26$.
 For most tasks, there is almost no correlation, while for VOS the two measures are mildly \textit{inversely} correlated.
 The result suggests that evaluating SSL models on five extra tasks with UniTrack could constitute a useful complement to ImageNet linear probe evaluation, and encourage the SSL community to pursue the design of even more \textit{general purpose} representations.

-\textbf{(2)} \emph{A vanilla ImageNet-trained supervised representation is surprisingly effective across the board.} On most tasks, it reports a performance that is on par with the best representation for that task.
+\textbf{(2)} \emph{A vanilla ImageNet-trained supervised representation is surprisingly effective across the board.} On most tasks, it reports a performance competitive with the best representation for that task.
 This is particularly evident from Figure~\ref{fig:radar}, where its performance is outlined as a gray dashed line.
 This result suggests that results obtained with vanilla ImageNet features should be reported when investigating new tracking methods.

-\textbf{(3)} \emph{No SSL representation dominates all tasks.} Recently, it has been shown how SSL-trained representations can match or surpass their supervised counterparts on ImageNet classification (\eg~\cite{byol}) and many downstream tasks~\cite{ssltransfer,detco}.
-Similarly, within UniTrack the best SSL representation always outperforms or matches the vanilla supervised representation on every single task.
-However, no individual SSL representation is able to beat the vanilla ImageNet-trained representation on every task.
-Among SSL methods, two emerge as clear ``winners'' from this comparison.
-One is SimCLR-v2~\cite{simclrv2}, which performs almost as well as the vanilla ImageNet-trained representation on three tasks and outperforms it on MOT.
-The other is MoCo~\cite{mocov1}, which despite being one of the worst methods on MOT, is able to outperform the vanilla ImageNet-trained representation on SOT, MOTS and PoseTrack.
-Curiously, MoCo-v2~\cite{mocov2} has an overall worse performance than its predecessor.
+\textbf{(3)} \emph{The best self-supervised representation ranks first on most tasks.} Recently, it has been shown how SSL-trained representations can match or surpass their supervised counterparts on ImageNet classification (\eg\cite{byol}) and many downstream tasks~\cite{ssltransfer,detco}.
+Within UniTrack, although no individual SSL representation is able to beat the vanilla ImageNet-trained representation on every single task, we observe that the recently proposed VFS~\cite{VFS} ranks first on every task, except for single-object tracking.
+This suggests that advancements of the self-supervised learning literature can directly benefit the tracking community: it is reasonable to expect that newly-proposed representations will further improve performance across the board.